Joel050505/Joel050505/README.md

 <h1>Hi there! 👋 I'm Joel</h1>

- 🚀 Junior Frontend Developer | 🌍 Based in Sweden | 📚 Learning Front-end devolpment
+ 🚀 Junior Frontend Developer | 🌍 Based in Sweden | 📚 Learning Front-end devolpment, and a touch of Back-end!

 # 🔥 About Me